Proud to be supported by the Department for Work and Pensions

 A free training session providing an awareness of multiple sclerosis (MS) aimed at professionals working for the Department for Work and pensions (DWP), supported employment staff and employers who may have people with MS in their team.

 We are hosting free MS awareness training sessions for you.
-Simply choose a date and book now!
+Simply choose a date below and book now!

 Did you know that MS is the most common disabling neurological condition in working aged adults?
-It is estimated that there are over 130,000 people in the UK who live with MS.
+It is estimated that there are over *150,000 people in the UK who live with MS.

 A report by the UK All-Party Parliamentary Group (APPG) on MS found that up to 80 per cent of people with MS stop work entirely within 15 years of diagnosis.
 Many gradually reduce or adapt their work before leaving the workforce permanently.